Ralim/IronOS/Documentation/HallSensor.md

 ## Sleep Mode Menu

-In Sleep mode, the temperature of the iron automatically lowers to 150 °C (default), which is just below the melting point of the solder.
-This helps reduce rate of oxidation and damage to the iron tip.
+In [Sleep mode](https://github.com/Ralim/IronOS/blob/dev/Documentation/Settings.md#setting-sleep-temp), the iron automatically lowers the temperature to 150 °C (default).
+This default was chosen as it is just below the melting point of many solders.
+A stand-by lower temperature helps reduce the rate of oxidation and prevents damage to iron tips.
 In general, when not using the iron, unplug it or let it sleep to increase the longevity of replaceable tips.
 The default sleep temperature can be customized.

-Simply moving the iron will wake it back up into soldering mode.
-You can also press any button and this will also wake-up the iron.
+Simply moving the iron or pressing any button will wake it back up into soldering mode.

 ### Optional Hall Effect Feature (Pinecil only):